 Own Up to Your Oral Health Habits

 Don’t be afraid to own up to your bad oral health habits.
 Your dentist can see when something isn’t quite right, and knowing how a problem has occurred helps your cosmetic dentist determine the best course of treatment.
-If you are having trouble with your teeth or gums, make an appoingment with Dr. Patel and Family & Cosmetic Dental Care in the Suwanee area.
+If you are having trouble with your teeth or gums, make an appointment with Dr. Patel and Hello Family Dental in the Suwanee area.